What Causes Leukemia?

 Many people wonder what causes leukemia.
-Extensive studies are underway, but researchers have not yet identified the precise causes of the condition.
+While extensive studies are underway, researchers have not yet identified the precise causes of the condition.

 Some scientists believe that leukemia results from an as-of-yet undetermined combination of genetic and environmental factors that can lead to mutations in the cells that make up the bone marrow.
 These mutations, known as leukemic changes, cause the cells to grow and divide very rapidly.
 The resulting unhealthy cells can outnumber the healthy white blood cells, red blood cells and platelets within the body, rendering the blood less effective at doing its job.
 Because of this, a leukemia patient might bleed, bruise or become fatigued very easily, and also might be highly susceptible to infection.

 Leukemia is broadly categorized as acute or chronic.
 Acute leukemias are more aggressive and involve immature blood cells, whereas chronic leukemias tend to develop more slowly and involve mature blood cells.
 Leukemia is further classified by the type of cells that are affected, with the four main types being: